jonallengriffin/pulsebuildmonitor/README.txt

       * timestamp:   the datetime the pulse message was received, in 'YYYYMMDDHHMMSS' format
       * logurl:      full url to the logfile on http://stage.mozilla.org
+      * mobile:      true if the message relates to a mobile test
+      * talos:       true if the message related to a talos test

   pulseCallback - a function to call when any buildbot message is received.
     The messages sent to this callback are not filtered by the platform,